Am I eligible for Invisalign treatment?

 When is the best time to have wisdom teeth removed?

-The best time to remove wisdom teeth is between 18-22 years old.
-At this stage, the roots are usually not fully formed and the bone is less dense.
-Therefore, the wisdom teeth are easier to remove, the healing process is generally faster and fewer complications will develop.
-Dr. Ren highly recommends patients to remove all troublesome wisdom teeth before the age of 25.
+The best time to remove wisdom teeth is between 18-25 years old.
+At this stage the roots are usually not fully formed and the surrounding bone is less dense.
+Therefore, the procedure is easier to perform, the healing is faster and fewer complications will develop.

 What is done during the surgical phase of implant treatment?